davidji99/terraform-provider-herokux/docs/resources/oauth_authorization.md

 # herokux\_oauth\_authorization

 This resource manages an [OAuth authorization](https://devcenter.heroku.com/articles/oauth#direct-authorization) in Heroku.
+Currently, this resource only supports managing an OAuth direction authorization.

 You can use the access token created from this resource to grant access for your own scripts on your machine or to other applications.
 These access tokens can be varied in scope and non-expiring or short-lived.